 Supporting youth peace ambassadors to counter violent extremist narratives

-Somali Voices launched in December 2018.
-It is a 16-month project aimed at increasing the resilience of Somali-speaking communities to the influence of transnational criminal and violent extremist groups, with an emphasis on strengthening local capacity to counter al-Shabaab’s recruitment efforts and shifting attitudes related to ideologically-motivated violence.
-By identifying, training, and facilitating credible, influential voices, EAI will develop an ecosystem of leaders within religious, cultural, civil society, media, and business communities that have the tools, networks, and information to create powerful alternative narratives and pathways for young people and vulnerable communities.
+By identifying, training, and facilitating credible, influential voices, EAI is developing an ecosystem of leaders in religious, cultural, civil society, media, and business communities that have the tools, networks, and information to create powerful alternative narratives and pathways for young people and vulnerable communities.

 Partner with Us